AmziLS/AmziProlog/Setup and getting started.md

 ## Installation

 1. Download a current release ZIP of Amzi!
 Prolog for your platform (see above), and unpack it anywhere you wish
-2. Set the environment variable `AMZI_DIR` to the installation directory of Amzi Prolog
+2. Set the environment variable `AMZI_DIR` to the installation directory of Amzi!
+Prolog
     * Hint: `AMZI_DIR` should point to the unpack destination directory / installation directory and will contain the following folders: `/bin`, `/abin`, `/docs`, `/langbindings`, ...
     * You can do it **automatically** by executing `Configure Amzi Dirs (Release).bat`